Escape the trap! Avoiding traps in software development with systems thinking

 Just a hint though: If you do summon up the courage to ask the question and the answer comes back as “maximise shareholder value”, please don’t feel ashamed to vomit all over the boardroom table before politely excusing yourself, because frankly we’ve all got better things to do with our lives than that.

-Though maybe, just maybe hold onto that breakfast… shareholder value, as dry and uninspiring as it is, is a desired output of many systems.
-It might not be the primary goal but everyone in a system has needs.
-Even shareholders.
+Though maybe, just maybe hold onto that breakfast… shareholder value, as dry and uninspiring as it sounds, is a desired outcome of many systems.
+It might not be the primary goal (rather it is frequently a good indicator of success) but everyone in a system has needs.
+Including shareholders.
 If you can put yourself in the shoes of the multiple actors in a system and see what they see, feel what they feel, even for a moment, you’ll have done something so vanishingly rare that you’ll shine brightly in whatever you choose to do with your life.

 So is Admiral Ackbar right?
 Surely he knows a trap when he sees one.
 Are these traps no longer traps?